-4..2 Assmann aspirated
+4.3.2 Assmann and other aspirated psychrometers

+Mercury-in-glass thermometers are no longer recommended since the Minamata convention on mercury came into force (Part I, Chapter 1, section 1.4.2).
+NMHSs are encouraged to take appropriate measures to replace mercury instruments with modern alternatives, as soon as possible.

+An alternative instrument to the traditional (mercury-in-glass) Assmann psychrometer is an electrically aspirated psychrometer using two platinum resistance thermometers, instead of two mercury-in-glass thermometers.
+Newer designs of aspirated psychrometers do not follow the exact pattern of Assmann instruments, and commonly incorporate a reservoir supplying water to the wick over an extended period.
+Overall, any alternative designs will still require precautions in operation similar to the Assmann types.

+This change of instrumentation should be recorded meticulously and “side by side” comparisons carried out following WMO recommendations; “both the old and new observing instrumentation should be operated for an overlapping period of at least one year, and preferably two or more years, to determine the effects of changed instruments on the data” (WMO(2011a) Guide to climatological Practices chapter 2, section 2.6.7); guidance is also provided in Part I Chapter I section 1.3.4 and in WMO Manual on the WIGOS (2015 section 2.4.6.2 and Appendix 2.2 section 2.2.1(b)).

-4..2.1 Description
+4.3.2.1 Description

-Two thermometers, mounted vertically side by side in a chromium- or nickel-plated polished metal frame, are connected by ducts to an aspirator.
+Two thermometers, mounted vertically side by side in a chromium- or nickel-plated polished metal frame, are connected by ducts to an aspirator (fan).
 The aspirator may be driven by a spring or an electric motor.
-One thermometer has a well-muslin wick which, before use, is moistened with distilled water.
+In the traditional Assmann design, mercury-in-glass thermometers were used, but updated designs could in principle use suitably characterised alternatives (resistance thermometers, or other liquid-in-glass types) of suitable diameter and measuring range.
+One thermometer has a well-fitting muslin wick which, before use, is moistened with distilled water.
+The wick covers the sensing part of the thermometer (for a liquid-in-glass thermometer this is the bulb) and a defined additional length of the thermometer stem.
+Where a resistance thermometer is used for the “wet-bulb”, it is important that the wick covers and extends beyond the region of the sensing element; this region is not usually obvious by inspection of a thermometer but will be based on knowledge of its internal structure.

 Each thermometer is located inside a pair of coaxial metal tubes, highly polished inside and out, which screen the bulbs from external thermal radiation.
 The tubes are all thermally insulated from each other.

 A WMO international intercomparison of Assmann-type psychrometers from 10 countries (WMO, 1989a) showed that there is good agreement between dry- and wet-bulb temperatures of psychrometers with the dimensional specifications close to the original specification, and with aspiration rates above 2.2 m s–1.
 Not all commercially available instruments fully comply.
-A more detailed discussion is found in WMO (1989a). he performance of the Assmann psychrometer in the field may be as good as the achievable accuracy stated in Part I, Chapter 1, Annex 1.E of this Guide,
+A more detailed discussion is found in WMO (1989a).
+It has been suggested that the performance of the Assmann psychrometer in the field may be as good as the achievable accuracy stated in Part I, Chapter 1, Annex 1.F of this Guide, but this level of accuracy will not reliably be achieved, due to possible errors of airflow, contamination and radiant heat transfer, among others.
+As for all types of psychrometer, calibration of the instrument, as in section 4.3.2.4 below, is the best way to ensure accuracy.
+This will be especially important for any emerging designs where alternatives are used in place of mercury-in-glass thermometers.